kevjava/lockedshelf/README.md

 be used for things like cache, and probably isn't good for important data you want to keep around after the app goes away.

+#### I have only personally tested this on Nexus devices.
+This library has functioned properly after my manual testing on some Nexus devices, but there are many devices I haven't tested with.
+Your mileage may vary, so kick the tires a little and make sure it doesn't delete your files or shave your cat.
+[Let me know](https://github.com/kevjava/lockedshelf/issues) if you run into trouble.

 ## How to get it

 You can import this repository as a module in Android Studio, or if you're using Gradle, it's dead